ilenker/fppdevlog/content/about/index.md

 [< Back Home](/)

-Musician starting a career in software at 29 in the year 2025.
+Musician starting a career in software at XX in the year 20XX.

 Things that I love that love me back: